tjmahr/tristan/README.md

 ### ggmc support

 ggmc provides [a lot of magic](http://xavier-fim.net/packages/ggmcmc/#importing-mcmc-samples-into-ggmcmc-using-ggs).
-The general ggmcmc workflow is to create a tidy dataframe `ggs()` and plug that into the package's plotting functions.
-For example, here is how the package does the histograms of each parameter.
+The general ggmcmc workflow is to create a tidy dataframe using `ggs()` and plug it that into the package's plotting functions.
+For example, here is how we can inspect the each parameter value using histograms.

 ``` r
 library(ggmcmc)